Constraints on the abundance of $0.01\,c$ stellar engines in the Milky Way: Maximum attainable stellar speeds

 In place of working with two variables in the above expression, we can rewrite it as follows: we suppose that ETI modulates its mass extraction and energy conversion such that $\dot{M}_\star \Delta t = \zeta M_\star$ with $\zeta \ll 1$, i.e., the ETI ensures that the star's mass is not significantly depleted after the interval $\Delta t$.\footnote{The depletion of stellar mass, among other things, may aid in controlling the stellar luminosity, and thereby mitigating the shift of the habitable zone around the star over time.} A crude upper bound on $\zeta$ is $0.1$ (larger values would result in non-negligible stellar mass loss), which consequently yields a maximum speed of

-Alternatively, instead of using the energy of radiation, we could envision harnessing the momentum.
-In this case, we would have $M_\star v \approx (\zeta \mu M_\star c^2)/c$ by momentum conservation, thus obtaining
+It is important to note, however, that both energy and momentum of the system as a whole are conserved.
+In the latter case, we would have $M_\star v \approx (\zeta \mu M_\star c^2)/c$ by momentum conservation, thus obtaining

-in the same manner as (\ref{vmaxM}); for $\mu \ll 1$, it is apparent that this velocity drops below that of (\ref{vmaxM}).
+in the same manner as (\ref{vmaxME}); for $\mu \ll 1$, it is apparent that this velocity drops below that of (\ref{vmaxME}).
+Due to the joint conservation of energy and momentum, it follows that the peak velocity cannot exceed the maximum of (\ref{vmaxME}) and (\ref{vmaxMP}) for this generic stellar engine.

 It is necessary to examine the potential values of $\mu$ further.
 In the canonical case of the proton-proton chain reaction to yield helium, it is well-known that $\mu \approx 0.7\%$.
-Thus, it would appear as though (\ref{vmaxM}) is comparable to (\ref{vmaxE}) \emph{prima facie}.
+Thus, it would appear as though (\ref{vmaxME}) is comparable to (\ref{vmaxE}) \emph{prima facie}.
 It is worth mentioning, however, that efficiencies of $< 42\%$ are predicted for black holes by general relativity \citep{NT73}.
-Thus, if the stellar engine is a binary with one of the objects being a black hole, it is conceivable that $\mu \sim 10\%$ could be effectuated, although the subsequent pathway to imparting thrust to the binary system remains indeterminate.
+Thus, if the stellar engine is a binary with one of the objects being a black hole, it is conceivable that $\mu \sim 10\%$ could be effectuated, although the subsequent pathway to imparting thrust to the binary system remains indeterminate (and undoubtedly complicated) and falls outside the scope of this paper.
+What is clear, however, is that the mass extraction can continue as long as access to the black hole is maintained, which implies that the black hole must also be accelerated.
 Even setting aside this option, we remark that ETIs with the technological wherewithal to build stellar engines might find methods to raise $\mu$ by an order of magnitude or so compared to the proton-proton chain.
 In case $\mu \sim 0.1$ can be effectuated through a suitable avenue, the above formula leads to $v_\mathrm{max} \sim 0.1\,c$.

 The above analysis, however, ignored the fact that a continual mass loss ought to result in a rocket effect.
-In theory, we can also conceive of thrusters propelled by jets in stellar and compact object systems.
+In theory, we can also conceive of thrusters propelled by jets in stellar and compact object systems, corresponding to the Class D stellar engines mentioned in Sec. \ref{SecIntro}.
 The final velocity is straightforward to calculate when the rocket equation holds true \citep{KT03}: